a-type/verdant/README.md

 # Verdant 🌿

-An IndexedDB-powered database and data sync solution for sustainable, human, local-first web apps.
+A persistence, sync, and collaboration framework designed for sustainable, human, local-first web apps.

 ## [Read the documentation](https://verdant.dev)

-> ## Status: Not Production Ready 🚧
+> ## Status: Used in Production!
 >
-> While I'm using Verdant in my own apps, I've uncovered many unstable behaviors in real-world usage.
-I'm still actively replicating and fixing those bugs in my testing suites.
-Since bugs in distrubted client systems mean corrupted user data with little or no recourse for you as an app developer, I recommend not using Verdant for anything serious yet.
+> I've been using Verdant in my own apps (https://biscuits.club) for over a year now without major incident.
+Covered by a suite of real-world-like integration tests, including fuzz testing, I feel confident in the replication features and general stability.
+While I can't mathematically guarantee consistency, I welcome you to give it a shot for greenfield projects and see how it goes.

 ## What does it do?

-Verdant is an end-to-end storage and sync framework for web apps.
+Verdant is a comprehensive storage and sync framework for web apps.
 Out of the box, it helps you manage everything you need with local data:

 - 🏦 Store everything in IndexedDB across sessions
 - 🔎 Query your data using flexible indexes